-The program is generally for residents that meet certain low income guidelines or that receive some form of state or federal government benefits.
+The program is generally for residents that meet certain low income guidelines or that receive some form of state or federal government benefits, including CalFresh, CalWorks or other benefits.
 The application process is also in depth, and proof of income, expenses, number of household members and other information will be required as well.
 The discounts provided on your monthly telephone bills will only be available for either a cell phone or a home service, but not both.
 More information on the terms of LifeLine are below.

 In California, the program is a little more comprehensive.
-Those households that receive government aid, such as Low Income Home Energy Assistance Program, CalFresh, SSI - Supplemental Security Income, TANF, or CalWORKs may qualify.
+Those households that receive government aid, such as Low Income Home Energy Assistance Program, CalFresh, SSI - Supplemental Security Income, TANF, or CalWORKs may qualify for a free cell phone or wireless device.
 There are many other benefits that apply as well, even including families with a child enrolled into Head start of free school lunches.
 In general, if the household receives any type of income support from the state of California or the federal government, then they will more than likely be qualified for LifeLine.

 For those that think they may be qualified, they will need to call a cell phone carrier or other provider.
 So companies such as Verizon, AT&T, Sprint or others will actually need to handle the application process and will need to pass on the savings.
 There are also many smaller providers of the LifeLine service in California, and examples of them will be MCI, Freechoice, Matrix, Budget Mobile, Excel and many others.
 More details on the companies that can provide a discounted cell phone can be obtained from the customer service number below.